manyagupta0209/cpp-flexi-course/exp1/README_EXP1.md

 # Experiment 1 - C++ Flexi Course

 ## Overview
 This experiment is part of the `cpp-flexi-course`, a comprehensive course designed to help learners master C++ programming.
-In this experiment, we focus on [insert specific topic or concept covered in this experiment, e.g., "basic syntax and data types in C++"].
+In this experiment, we focus on basic input-output statements, mathematical operators, e.g., "basic syntax and data types in C++".

 ## Objectives
 - Understand and implement basic C++ syntax.